Xuplussss/Dialog-System-API/README.md

 curl -i -H 'Content-type:audio/wav' -X POST  http://localhost:8087/dialog_audio/{使用者ID}/ -F "file=@{語音檔名}.wav"
 ```
 ## Reference
-This package provides training code for the audio-visual emotion recognition paper.
+This package provides training code for the BD APP paper.
 If you use this codebase in your experiments please cite:

 ```